NetworkedAssets/git4c/guides/User/index.md

 8. Files tree
 9. File content

 The branch selection dropdown allows you to switch between different branches of your repository in view time.
-Simply click on the dropdown
+Simply click on the dropdown.

 ![](images/1.2/multifilemacro/branch_selection.png)